 Joe is a fine watercolour artist and a man of Galway through and through.

 - The High and Low Roads to Glin The Kane Sisters

 Liz and Yvonne Kane who play their fiddles as poetically as the mist on the shores of Connemara

 - Are you coming back to Galway?
-Katrine and Mike
+Katrine

 Katrine was orignally from Germany and settled in Galway where she was the owner of the Bridge Mills Cafe which I understand has now closed.